busycaesar/Library_Application/README.md

 # Seneca_Library_Application

-## This is the final project of OOP 244(Introduction to Object Oriented Programming), which is a CLI application for Management of Seneca's Library.
+## This is the final project of OOP 244(Introduction to Object Oriented Programming), which is a CLI application for the Management of Seneca's Library which can Add new, Remove, Checkout and/or return publications and also update/manipulate the database accordingly.

-## This is the main menu of the application.
+## Following is the main menu of the application.

 <img src="Images/Main Menu.png" />